technotablet/stockfish-http-api/README.md

 The API is a wrapper around Stockfish Chess Engine so that it is possible to use it thru an HTTP endpoint.

-It uses Python Stockfish Library, Flask and Gunicorn to initialise a web server with multiple worker threads.
+It uses [Python Stockfish Library](https://github.com/zhelyabuzhsky/stockfish) (Thanks [Ilya Zhelyabuzhsky](https://github.com/zhelyabuzhsky)), Flask and Gunicorn to initialise a web server with multiple worker threads.

 # How To Use